Oliver Glasner: Crystal Palace

 On 19 February 2024, Glasner was appointed manager of Premier League club Crystal Palace, signing a contract until the end of the 2025–26 season.
 He replaced Roy Hodgson, who stepped down as manager the same day.
 He did not take charge of the match against Everton that day, which was overseen by interim manager Paddy McCarthy; he was instead seen watching the 1–1 draw from the Goodison Park stand alongside chairman Steve Parish.
 Glasner won his first game in charge, beating Burnley 3–0 at Selhurst Park on 24 February.
 On 14 April, Glasner won his first away game with the club, ending Liverpool's 29-game unbeaten streak at Anfield with a 1–0 win.
 On 6 May, he led Palace to a 4–0 win over Manchester United at Selhurst Park to complete their first ever Premier League double over the club.
 On the final day of the season, he led Palace to a 5–0 home win over Aston Villa, the joint biggest Premier League win in Palace's history.
-Palace ended the season with six wins from their last seven games, equalling their highest ever Premier League points tally of 49, having won 4 consecutive home games for the first time and finishing in the top 10 for the second time in the Premier League era.
+Palace ended the season with six wins from their last seven games, equalling their highest ever Premier League points tally of 49, having won four consecutive home games for the first time and finishing in the top 10 for the second time in the Premier League era.

 On 17 May 2025, Glasner led Palace to their first major trophy in the club's history by defeating Manchester City 1–0 in the FA Cup final at Wembley Stadium.
 Palace finished the 2024–25 Premier League season in twelfth place with a club record 53 points.
 On 10 August 2025, Glasner led Palace to another trophy after beating Liverpool 3–2 on penalties in the 2025 FA Community Shield.

+On 16 January 2026, Glasner announced that he would be leaving Palace at the end of the 2025–26 season, having made the decision in October 2025.
+Following a 2–1 loss against Sunderland the following day, Glasner publicly criticised the club's transfer policy, namely the decision to sell club captain Marc Guéhi, stating he felt "abandoned" by senior members of the club.
+On 27 May, Glasner led Palace to their first European title by defeating Rayo Vallecano 1–0 in the UEFA Conference League final.

+Nottingham Forest

+On 6 July 2026, Glasner was appointed as head coach of Nottingham Forest following Vítor Pereira's departure.